Guiding Principles

 Clause 128 — Citizenship by Descent or Act

-Citizenship derives from birth in the UK to two parents who are British citizens, or by naturalisation Act.
+Citizenship derives from birth in the UK to at least one parent who is a full British citizen, or by naturalisation Act.

 Clause 129 — Naturalisation for Children of Non-Citizens